RafiIndra/RafiIndra/README.md

+## Update Sept 2026
+Majority of these are outdated or no longer represent my skillset and expertise.
+All my contributions since are on my [GitLab](https://gitlab.com/gapleftt), though most of it are private contributions.
+##
 Hello, I'm Rafi.
 I'm into data stuffs, Machine Learning, and Deep Learning. </br>
 Welcome to my portofolio, check out my projects below 👇
 # 🚧 Projects